GSQ: Highly-Accurate Low-Precision Scalar Quantization for LLMs via Gumbel-Softmax Sampling: Abstract

 \section{Abstract}

-Weight quantization has become a standard tool for efficient LLM deployment, especially for local inference, where models are now routinely served at $2$--$3$ bits per parameter.
-The state of the art is currently split into two sets of methods: simple scalar quantization techniques, such as GPTQ or AWQ, which are widely deployed but plateau in accuracy at $3$--$4$ bits per parameter (bpp), and ``second-generation'' vector- or trellis-quantized methods, such as QTIP, GPTVQ and AQLM, which push the accuracy frontier at low bit-widths but are notoriously hard to implement and to scale, and have gained relatively less traction.
-In this paper, we ask whether this gap is fundamental, or whether a carefully optimized scalar quantizer can recover most of it.
-We answer in the affirmative, by introducing \methodname{} (Gumbel-Softmax Quantization), a post-training scalar quantization method which jointly learns the per-coordinate grid assignments and the per-group scales using a Gumbel-Softmax relaxation of the discrete grid. \methodname{} matches the cardinality of the relaxation to the small number of levels available in the target bit-width regime (e.g., $3$--$8$ levels for ternary and 3 bpp, respectively), making the relaxation tight and the optimization tractable.
-Practically, on the standard Llama-3.1-8B/70B-Instruct models, \methodname{} closes most of the gap between scalar quantization and the QTIP frontier at $2$ and $3$ bits, while using a symmetric scalar grid with group-wise quantization, and thus fully compatible with existing scalar inference kernels.
-We further show that \methodname{} scales to trillion-scale Mixture-of-Experts models such as Kimi-K2.5, where vector-quantized methods are difficult to apply.
+Quantization has become a standard tool for efficient LLM deployment, especially for local inference, where models are now routinely served at $2$--$3$ bits per parameter.
+The state of the art is currently split into simple scalar quantization techniques, such as GPTQ or AWQ, which are widely deployed but plateau in accuracy at 3--4 bits per parameter (bpp), and ``second-generation'' vector- or trellis-quantized methods, such as QTIP, GPTVQ and AQLM, which push the accuracy frontier but are notoriously hard to implement and to scale.
+In this paper, we ask whether this gap is fundamental, or whether a carefully optimized \textit{scalar} quantizer can recover most of it.
+We answer in the affirmative, by introducing \methodname{} (Gumbel-Softmax Quantization), a post-training scalar quantization method which jointly learns the per-coordinate grid assignments and the per-group scales using a Gumbel-Softmax relaxation of the discrete grid. \methodname{} matches the cardinality of the relaxation to the small number of levels available in the target bit-width regime (e.g., 3--8 levels for ternary and 3 bpp, respectively), making optimization tractable.
+Practically, on the standard Llama-3.1-8B/70B-Instruct models, \methodname{} closes most of the gap between scalar quantization and the QTIP frontier at 2 and 3 bits, while using a symmetric scalar grid with group-wise quantization, and thus remains compatible with existing scalar inference kernels.
+We further show that the same discrete-assignment optimization can be applied to practical GGUF K-Quant checkpoints: starting from publicly released GGUF models, \methodname{} improves accuracy while projecting the result back into the same deployment format.
+Finally, \methodname{} scales to trillion-scale Mixture-of-Experts models such as Kimi-K2.5, where vector-quantized methods are difficult to apply.
+The source code is publicly available at \url{https://github.com/IST-DASLab/GSQ}.